December 23, 2019

 WARNING!
 Some instances of brutal/unsettling imagery (including zoomorphic monsters).
 One brief sexual innuendo (no actual sex on page though).

-Will appeal to: Those who like adventures in alternate realities, normal kids with preternatural powers, and a logic behind it all - plus a strong queer rep.
+Will appeal to: Those who like adventures in alternate realities, normal kids with preternatural powers, and a logic behind it all - plus strong queer rep.

 Blurb: All Kane Montgomery knows for certain is that the police found him half-dead in the river.
 He can't remember anything since an accident robbed him of his memories a few weeks ago.
 And the world feels different - reality itself seems different.
 So when three of his classmates claim to be his friends and the only people who can tell him what's truly going on, he doesn't know what to believe or who he can trust.
 But as he and the others are dragged into unimaginable worlds that materialize out of nowhere, Kane realizes that nothing in his life is an accident, and only he can stop their world from unraveling.
 (Amazon excerpt)

-Review: First off...DISCLAIMER: I requested this title on Netgalley.
+Review: First off...DISCLAIMER: I requested this title on NetGalley.
 Thanks to Sourcebooks Fire for providing a temporary ecopy.
 This didn't influence my review in any way.

 WORKS LIKE A DREAM